 “Maybe the parents are struggling with work or their kids’ lack of social connection and they’re making a calculated choice.
 Maybe the group of teenagers you see crowded together at the park is missing their prom or graduation, don’t know whether college will happen for them, and are starving for emotional connection.”
 Do their actions violate the rules?
 Yes.
 Are you irritated, resentful, and perhaps a bit jealous?
 Absolutely.
 But taking a moment to consider them as human beings can help reground you, moving you away from unhelpful anger and toward a calmer headspace.
 “Your feelings of anger are valid,” Scritchfield emphasizes, “but extending compassion towards them helps your emotional regulation and wellbeing.”

 For the runners whizzing by you, exhaling heavily, consider that they might rely on running as an anxiety balm or, as a recent RunnersWorld.com story pointed out, runners themselves are nervous about passing people on the sidewalk because running on the street could get them hit by a car.
-For the small business owners re-opening before a time you deem acceptable, consider the economic hit they’ve likely taken.

 Remember, this is about showing compassion, not supporting their choices.
 “At the end of day, we can’t control other people,” Scritchfield says.
 “That loss of control heightens our fear and frustrates us, because we want everyone to do what we’re doing, what we think is right.
 Instead, ask yourself, “What can I control?”
 You can continue to practice impeccable hand hygiene, wear masks in public, practice social distancing…and “radically accept that there are other people doing things you disagree with, but you’re choosing not to let it get to you.”

 Practice Loving-Kindness Meditations